agoodshort/dotfiles/README.md

 - [ ] Review vim XDG location
 - [ ] Add VSCode config to share how vim keybindings works
 - [ ] Review the PowerToys config
-- [ ] Using Scoop and Chocolatey as package manager (prioritze Scoop)
 - [ ] Create template so that chezmoi points correctly to dotfiles and nvim config when in dashboard ( use {{ .chezmoi.homeDir}} )

 # Windows nvim